Contact Us for a Free Consultation (213) 542-0979

 • are there other charges that might be applicable?

-Because you don't want a Penal Code 422 as a felony because that is a strike.
+You don't want Penal Code 422 as a felony because that is a strike.
 You can't get that off your criminal record.
 So, pick up the phone.
 Make the call now.
 Ask for a meeting with Ron Hedding.

-We'll sit down and get our strategy together that makes sense for you and your particular situation and we'll first decide whether or not you have a defense and if you do, we'll start making the moves to assert that defense.
+We'll sit down and develop a strategy that makes sense for you and your particular situation.
+We'll first determine whether you have a defense, and if you do, we'll start preparing to assert that defense.

-If you don't have a defense, we're going to start making some moves to put mitigation at work for you — get your side of the story out there and get a strategy together that makes sense, so all is not lot.
+If you don't have a defense, we will start making moves to mitigate the situation for you—get your side of the story out there and put together a sensible strategy so all is not lost.

-What am I looking at as far as potentially getting some sort of conviction that doesn't involve jail time, doesn't involve a strike.
+What am I looking at as far as potentially getting a conviction that doesn't involve jail time or a strike?
 So, pick up the phone now.
 Make the call.
-I stand at the ready to help you.
+I stand ready to help you.

 Menu